HD 222582

 HD 222582 is a multiple star system in the equatorial constellation of Aquarius.
 It is invisible to the naked eye with an apparent visual magnitude of 7.7, but can be viewed with binoculars or a small telescope.
-The system is located at a distance of 138 light years from the Sun based on parallax, and it is drifting further away with a radial velocity of +12 km/s.
+The system is located at a distance of 137 light years from the Sun based on parallax, and it is drifting further away with a radial velocity of +12 km/s.
 It is located close enough to the ecliptic that it is subject to lunar occultations.

+Star system

 The primary member of this system, designated component A, is an ordinary G-type main-sequence star with a stellar classification of G5V.
 The physical properties of the star are similar enough to the Sun that it is considered a candidate solar twin.
 It is about 6.5 billion years old with an inactive chromosphere and is spinning with a low projected rotational velocity of 1.7 km/s.
 The mass and metallicity of this star are essentially the same as the Sun.
 It has a 14% larger radius and is radiating 1.3 times the luminosity of the Sun from its photosphere at an effective temperature of 5,790 K.

 Component B of this system is a close binary system with the components designated HD 222582 Ba and Bb.
 The pair have a combined class of M4.5 V+ and about 20% the mass of the Sun.